EvTheSmev/pinteresting/README.md

-This is a project learning Rails.
+This is a project for learning Rails.

 By Evan Walsh